-For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information Booklet.
+For additional information regarding tires, refer to "Important Tire Safety Information" in the Warranty Information Booklet.

 Windshield: Clean the windshield on a regular basis.
 Check the windshield at least every six months for cracks or other damage.
 Have a damaged windshield repaired by a qualified repair facility.